 Note: In the past when I've visited this site I've had a warning message from my anti-virus saying that it's a security threat, but it's been fine in recent times.

-baking is a good way of celebrating Yule and Christmas.
+Baking is a good way of celebrating Yule and Christmas.
 As is making or buying a chocolate Yule log.
 The Yule log was traditionally a log of wood which was burnt on the fire/in the hearth on Yule.
 You would keep the remains of it and light the new one next year.
-So you could have your own wooden log too, tor prefer to eat one, like me!
+So you could have your own wooden log too, or you may prefer to eat one, like me!

 For Yule 2014 I baked my own which you can see here: https://livingseasonal.blogspot.com/2014/12/yule-2014.html